ABOUT THE EXHIBITION

 Mary & George W. Cheney, Jr. Gallery

-Featuring bold and visionary works from the 1960s to the 2010s, this installation explores depictions of people and places in America through a range of mediums including sculpture, print, collage, photography, and painting.
-The works are drawn from the permanent collection of the New Britain Museum of American Art and include recent purchases and collection highlights.
+Featuring bold and visionary works from the 1960s to the 2010s, this installation explores depictions of people and places in America through a range of mediums, including sculpture, print, collage, photography, and painting.

 More recent artists Martine Gutierrez, Rashaad Newsome, and Iké Udé confront ongoing conversations about race, gender, and identity in the U.S. through cross-cultural lenses.
 Their glossy color-saturated works resemble fashion photography or advertisements.
 While rooted in contemporary visual culture, their images also pay homage to the legacy of one’s ancestors and cultural origins.